 The contribution to individual SDGs may fluctuate between 0% and 100%.
-However, the sum of percentages to all SDGs can be below or above 100% as products and services (equities, corporate bonds) or assets and projects (impact bonds) can be linked to multiple SDGs.
+However, the sum of percentages to all SDGs can be below or above 100% as products and services can be linked to multiple SDGs.

 Contribution to UN SDGs

 Source: Triodos IM.
 Data per year end 2024